ValMilkevich/code-conf.com/_events/doc-sthlm-2016.md

     title: Getting your hands dirty with Windows Containers
     abstract: >
       Windows Containers in Windows Server 2016 is a new big thing – Get a solid introduction to the upcoming Windows and Hyper-V Containers that will be part of the next release of Windows Server.
+  andreyd:
+    title: Docker 101
+    abstract: >
+      If you are new to docker, this session is for you!
+In this sessions you will learn all the basics of docker and its main components.
+We will go through the the concept of containers, writing your own docker files, connecting data volumes, and basic orchestration with compose and swarm.
+Bring your laptops!

 sponsors:
   docker